PrabhuKiran8790/Neuralchemie/posts/introduction-to-ai-ml/page.md

 ---
-title: Introduction to AI, its history, basic concepts, and applications.
+title: Introduction to AI and its Applications.
 description: Explore the world of AI with us!
 Learn about its history, basic ideas, and where it's used.
 date: '2024-01-10'
 author: